 Students are invited to provide feedback on courses, classrooms and instructors through online questionnaires.
 In addition to soliciting responses to set questions, the questionnaires also allow for open-ended observations about perceived strengths of the course and instructor, suggestions for possible improvements, and any other comments the student might wish to make about the course.

-The individual reports are available online (CUA Login Required)
+Spring and Summer 2024: The individual reports are available online (CUA Login Required) Fall 2024: Evaluations are in preparation.

 Please click here to access course evaluation reports (CUA login required).